 - Hand-held: A hand-held showerhead is connected to a long hose, and it sits in a cradle when it is not in your hand.
 Handheld showerheads can be used as a fixed shower head, but when taken off the cradle they can be used for much more, like bathing pets, washing children, and even for cleaning the tub.
 Hand-held showerheads are available in many different lengths of hose but to meet ADA compliance they must be at least 84” long.
 The longer the hose, the more convenient but it could get in the way of the tub.
 Hoses between 60” and 72” work well for the average home.

 - Water saving: A water-saving showerhead can use as little as 1 gpm.
 If you are looking to save on water and gas (or electrical) usage, then a water saving showerhead might be right for you.
 Many of the water saving types of showerheads are aerated and then boosted to feel like they dispense more water.
 This type of water saving showerhead also works great in low water pressure conditions because they are making it feel like you have more water pressure than you do.

 - Massage or spray pattern: There are many spray patterns available in massage type showerheads.
 Pulse, rain, jet, aeration, and mist are just a few.
-Not all spray patterns are as effective or convenient as other.
+Not all spray patterns are as effective or convenient as others.
 I have seen showerheads with 8 unique spray patterns and as little as one claiming it was a massage showerhead.

 - Rain: Rain showerheads are often an overhead style meaning you need to be able to be directly under it for best results.
 Rain style shower heads distribute water lightly and evenly from above with an oversized head for a wide distribution of water.
 Rain showerheads work best in conditions where there is plenty of water pressure to help the showerhead deliver water effectively.